BlinkReceipt/blinkreceipt-chrome-extension/README.md

 ```
 Note: These values are meant to _supplement_ any values you already have in your manifest for these keys.

-Note: `alp.js` must appear _before_ your background script(s) in the `background.scripts` key
+Note: `accountLinking.js` must appear _before_ your background script(s) in the `background.scripts` key

-## Interacting with the `alpjs` object
+## Interacting with the `AccountLinking` object

-In your background script, you will interact with the `alpjs` object that is created when `alpjs.js` is loaded.
+In your background script, you will interact with the `AccountLinking` object that is created when `accountLinking.js` is loaded.
 There are 2 functions you can use to retrieve orders:

-1. `alpjs.getUserOrders(options, callback)`
+1. `AccountLinking.getUserOrders(options, callback)`

-2. `alpjs.enableScheduledGetOrders(interval, options, callback)`
+2. `AccountLinking.enableScheduledGetOrders(interval, options, callback)`

 The difference is that the former retrieves orders on-demand, whereas the latter sets up order fetching on a fixed interval.